Scezaquer/dubious-programming-language/README.md

 - TODO: fix problem where structs in function prototypes don't get the path added during typechecking
 - TODO: std library
 - TODO: Wiki
-- TODO: Void pointers?
-Im not entirely sure I need it as I can already freely cast anything to anything but that would make for more explicit code.
-This may be an alternative/complementary to generics, but I feel like it would be worse
 - TODO: let strings be defined over multiple lines like "hello "\n"world" in code would evaluate to the literal "hello world"
-- TODO: ellipses in function args
 - TODO: circular imports when the two files are in different namespaces cause a compilation crash (infinite import loop)

 ### Optional

 - TODO: optimize multiple files importing the same methods (only generate code for one of them instead of having redundant asm)
-- TODO: Should code be generated for unused functions ?
 - TODO: optimized register allocation ?
 - TODO: default function parameters ?
 - TODO: kwargs ?
 - TODO: Give the option to generate LLVM IR instead of x86_64
-- TODO: improve #include
-- TODO: exclude functions that are never called from code generation
+- TODO: exclude functions that are never called from code generation ?
+- TODO: ellipses in function args ? you could always just pass an array or a struct
+- TODO: Void pointers?
+Im not entirely sure I need it as I can already freely cast anything to anything but that would make for more explicit code.
+This may be an alternative/complementary to generics, but I feel like it would be worse

 # Usage